dodoman8067/mcsm/README.md

 3. Run the generated build files in `bin` directory with `make` and run `./mcsm` to test program is sucessfully compiled.

+## Supported platforms

+* OS:
+  * Windows
+  * Linux

+* Compilers:
+  * Mingw-w64
+  * GCC
+  * Clang

+For those who wonder : MSVC is not supported right now.
+If you try to build it with MSVC, the program won't be able to run without C++ runtime libraries.

 ### Dependencies

 NOTE: This project only supports external dependencies that is installed with CMake-generated makefiles.